 Perro de Presa Canario

 The Presa Canario, as it is commonly referred to, was developed in the Canary Islands sometime during the 1800s.
 These dogs worked hard guarding livestock against predators, and they also helped catch and hold livestock.
 Unfortunately, some were also used as fighters.
-The breed went into serious decline for a time, but breeders began working diligently in the 1970s preserve it.
+The breed went into serious decline for a time, but breeders began working diligently in the 1970s to preserve it.

 According to the United Perro de Presa Canario Club (UPPCC), physical characteristics of the Presa include: